electricimp/ElectricImp-Sublime/README.md

 - New Model name to be created for the project or one of the existing ones to be selected.

 NOTE: to build and deploy your code it's not necessary to select a device for your project.
-Even if you don't have a device selected, you still can work on the code and receive compilation errors from the server.
+Even if you don't have a device selected, you still can work on the code, see compilation errors reported by the server.

-If you want to have you code running on a specific device and see it's logs, you need to select a device (``Electric Imp->Model->Device->Select`` menu item).
+If you want to have you code running on a specific device and see view the logs, you need to select a device (``Electric Imp->Model->Device->Select`` menu item).

-When a project is created the empty device and agent code (device.nut and agent.nut) files are automatically created and stored in the ``src`` project folder.

-If a project is created successfully, a new window with the project folder is opened.

 ### Model Management